donofden/git-stats/README.md

 # git-stats
-Get Git Stats using GIT API
+Get Git Stats using GIT API - CLI Tool

 Following need to be updated in config-sample.ini: